 GCSE and A level marks and grades

-GCSE and A level qualifications in the UK are awarded using the ‘comparable outcomes’ approach to setting and maintaining standards.
+GCSE, AS and A level qualifications in the UK are awarded using the ‘comparable outcomes’ approach to setting and maintaining standards.
+This approach means that if the national cohort for a subject is similar (in terms of past performance) to last year, then results should also be similar at a national level in that subject.

 Download our short PDF Comparable outcomes approach: A Guide to find out: